pierluigi-linardi/micro-frontends-react-vue-auth-mongo/README.md

 # micro-frontends-react-vue-auth-mongo

-modify the property "MONGODB_HOST" in ./server/.env file to set the
+modify the environment variable "MONGODB_HOST" in ./server/.env file to set the mongo connection string

 ```
 cd server